 - Specify the actual number of finished beverages in the Quantity field.

-- Load BOM to load up the stock and service components.
-The Assembly Order will automatically adjust the quantity of components to reflect the Quantity of goods to assembly, however, we will change this to reflect the actual quantities or raw ingredients in the next step.
-Service items (such as the contract fee and and cost per bottle) can be added/deleted/edited on the Assembly Order tab, stock items can be added/deleted/edited on the Assembly Order and Pick tab.
+- Click Load BOM to load up the stock and service components.
+The Assembly Order will automatically adjust the quantity of components to reflect the Quantity of goods to assemble, however, we will change this to reflect the actual quantities or raw ingredients in the next step.
+Service items (such as the contract fee and cost per bottle) can be added/deleted/edited on the Assembly Order tab, stock items can be added/deleted/edited on the Assembly Order and Pick tab.
 Check that the flat packing fee is the correct value before moving on to the next step.

 - Authorise the Assembly Order.

 - On the Pick tab, click Auto-Pick to load the stock items from the previous tab.
 You can now edit the Total Quantity field to reflect what was actually used.

 - Click Allocate to remove the raw ingredients from the stock in the contract manufacturer location.

 - On the Assemblies list, you can now see the unit cost for this batch of beverages – the costs have been split between all of the units.